Aditya-Naresh/Aditya-Naresh/README.md

   <b>Aditya Naresh</b>
 </h1>

 Heya!
 I'm Aditya!
-An Aspiring Web Developer, a Focused Code Writer , Chess enjoyer and a Calisthenics lover.
+An Aspiring Developer, a Focused Code Writer , Chess enjoyer and a Calisthenics lover.
 I love to solve problems on Leetcode , occasionally enjoy playing chess and love learning about tech in general.
 Ping me on LinkedIn